aneskak/home/README.md

 ## 🛠 Tecnologias

-As seguintes ferramentas foram usadas na construção do projeto:
+As seguintes ferramentas foram usadas no desenvolvimento do projeto:

 ### **Front-end**
 <br>